 The Halo Trust started its work in Ukraine in November 2015.
-At the beginning of 2016 the MOD invited The Halo Trust to do non-technical survey and to mark mines and UXO in territories liberated from occupying authorities in Donetsk and Luhansk regions, located more than 15 km from the line of contact.
+At the beginning of 2016 the MOD invited The Halo Trust to do non-technical survey and to mark mines and UXO in territories, liberated from occupying authorities in Donetsk and Luhansk regions, located more than 15 km from the line of contact.

 DDG is active in Ukraine since 2014, starting with the dissemination of information among the Donbas population about the risks from APM and UXO.
-In February 2016 it took part in non-technical survey and marking of APM and UXO in territories liberated from occupying authorities in Donetsk and Luhansk regions located more than 15 km from the line of contact.
+In February 2016 it took part in non-technical survey and marking APM and UXO in territories, liberated from occupying authorities in Donetsk and Luhansk regions, located more than 15 km from the line of contact.

 FSD started its work in Ukraine in the beginning of 2015 by informing the Donbas population about the risks from APM and UXO.
-Later on the FSD were invited by the MOD for survey and marking mines and UXO in territories liberated from occupying authorities in Donetsk and Luhansk regions, located more than 15 km from the line of contact.
+Later on the FSD were invited by the MOD for survey and marking mines and UXO in territories, liberated from occupying authorities in Donetsk and Luhansk regions, located more than 15 km from the line of contact.

 3. Financial and technical resources that can be used to destroy APM in mined areas.
-Financing for demining and destruction of the APM in mined areas are provided for in budgets allocated to relevant state authorities and military detachments, during the fiscal year.
+The spendings regarding demining and destruction of the APM in the mined areas are provided for budget expenses allocated to relevant state authorities and military detachments, during the fiscal year.

-The MOD is working to equip the engineers corps of the Armed Forces of Ukraine with modern tools for the detection of explosive objects.
+The MOD is working to make the engineers corps of the Armed Forces of Ukraine to be equipped with the modern tools for the detection of explosive objects.
 They are provided at the expense of centralized procurement, as well as by the technical aid of donor states and international organizations.
 As a results of the relevant work, the detachments of the Armed Forces of Ukraine currently have a range of modern handheld mine detectors.

-There is a need for an additional 250 mine detectors Vallone VMC-1 to replace technically outdated USSR-made mine detectors, currently being employed by demining units.
-Besides this, the demining units of the Armed Forces of Ukraine, which take part in the Joint Forces Operation, badly need armoured vehicles with reinforced anti-mine protection (more that 20 vehicles).
+There is a need for additional 250 mine detectors Vallone VMC-1 to replace technically outdated USSR-made mine detectors, currently being at service in demining units.
+Besides this, the demining units of the Armed Forces of Ukraine, which take part in the Joint Forces Operation, badly need armoured vehicles with reinforced anti-mine protection (more that 20 pieces).

-The State Emergency Service of Ukraine undertakes measures aimed at technical modernization (renovation of outdated techniques and equipment and equipment left in the occupied territories) of units working in humanitarian demining in Donetsk and Luhansk regions.
-The State Emergency Service of Ukraine needs more than 60 sets of survey equipment for survey, 10 armoured vehicles for detection of mine and explosive transportation as well as equipment for mechanical demining.
+The State Emergency Service of Ukraine undertakes measures aimed at technical modernization (renovation of outdated techniques and equipment and the ones left in the occupied territories) of units working on humanitarian demining in Donetsk and Luhansk regions.
+The State Emergency Service of Ukraine needs more than 60 sets of equipment to survey explosive objects, 10 armoured vehicles for detected mine and explosive objects transportation as well as equipment for mechanical demining.

 4. Circumstances, which impede the ability of Ukraine to destroy all the APM in the mined areas.
 Currently Ukraine doesn't have control over the temporary occupied parts in Donetsk and Luhansk regions, as well as over the Autonomous Republic of Crimea.
-At the same time, the ongoing military standoff in eastern Ukraine and continuous hostilities cause further contaminations of territories along the contact line.
-The irregularity and randomly laid APM by the armed groups of the occupying authority of the Russian Federation in Donetsk and Luhansk regions do not allow to estimate the scale of contamination with APM and identify all mined areas.
-Thus, it is impossible to arrange relevant national programs for their demining, to determine the required resources and to carry out demining operations in full.
+At the same time, the ongoing military standoff in eastern Ukraine and continuous hostilities cause further contaminations of the territories along the contact line.
+The irregularity and nonselectivity of the use of APM by the armed groups of the occupying authority of the Russian Federation in Donetsk and Luhansk regions do not allow to esteem the scale of contamination with APM and identify all mined areas.
+Thus, it is impossible to arrange relevant national programs for their demining, to determine the required resources and to carry out demining works in full.

-Moreover, the Russian Federation refuses to provide any information regarding contamination on the Crimean Isthmus and in the territory of the Autonomous Republic of Crimea.
+Moreover, the Russian Federation refuses to provide any information regarding blasting booms in the Crimean Isthmus and in the territory of the Autonomous Republic of Crimea.